 FAQs on coronavirus

-This page has been most recently updated on 15 April 2020.
+This page was most recently updated on 26 June 2020.

 During the coronavirus pandemic, we want to reassure all of our customers and their loved ones that we are doing everything we can to continue to provide the high-quality care that we are renowned for.
 We appreciate that you many have some questions about particular circumstances related to your care and your carer, so with that in mind, we have collated some frequently asked questions that should help to put your mind at ease.

 We must add to this that everyone’s situation is completely individual to them, so if there’s a question you have that hasn’t been answered here, please speak to your care manager who will be able to provide further assistance.View our Coronavirus Policy Views our Ways of Working Policy

 Customer FAQs - General

 At Helping Hands, we want to ensure that all our employees and customers remain as safe as is possible during the ongoing COVID-19 outbreak and to do so, we are introducing some company-wide protocols and procedures.
 These will be updated frequently as the pandemic spreads.